SM Manifesto

 Now, I rarely put my child's picture online.
 To me, that just smacks of exploitation.
 And the paranoiac in me certainly doesn't want my kid's picture tagged with my name.
 I know there are a bazillion parents out there happily posting pics of every second of their kids' lives.
 Well, I'm not one of them.

-So time-wasting and photo-tagging trumped (in my opinion) staying in touch with a few people, I got off FB.
+So time-wasting and photo-tagging outweighed (in my opinion) staying in touch with a few people, I got off FB.
 Went cold turkey.
 Never missed it, found lots of other ways to procrastinate on my writing, and never looked back...